 Frequently Asked Questions

 Authorized user tradelines are typically revolving lines of credit on which a primary cardholder with excellent credit adds someone as an authorized user or joint account holder.
 The tradeline then appears on the authorized user’s credit report.
-This action alone causes the entire history of the account to be reported as a tradeline on the credit report of the person trying to build their credit.
-The primary cardholder’s excellent credit history allows the authorized user to realize improvement to their credit score.
+This action alone causes the entire history of the account to be reported as a tradeline on the (clients) credit report.
+The primary cardholder’s excellent credit history allows the authorized user to benefit and see an improvement to their Fico score.

 Adding an authorized user is legal.
 The process is explained the primary cardholder’s credit card agreement.